craddis1/ws_bk_theory/README.md

 # WS_bk
-Contains routines as well as computed terms for the wide separation and relativistic corrections to the bispectrum
+Contains routines as well as computed terms for the wide separation and relativistic corrections to the bispectrum - see ... for full details.

+Wide angle, Radial redhsift and relativistic terms up to second order in each.

 ## mathematica_routines